srushtikage/Sahara-Oldage-Home/README.md

 4. **Independent portals for administrator and guardians:**
 Separate portals in order to provide necessary details in quick seconds.

-5. **Timely alerts:**: Alerts are sent to the guardians of the residents via email whenever new medical record is added after checkup.
+5. **Timely alerts:** Alerts are sent to the guardians of the residents via email whenever new medical record is added after checkup.
 ## Conclusion

 * Our management application integrates Python and MySQL to efficiently manage member records, notify guardians via email after health check-ups, handle employee and room details using triggers, and provide access to medical records.